chrismcg/cappy-runit/README.txt

                           of the service directory in the app on the server(s).
                           (Default: service)

+[service_root]            Change this if you want to change the location
+                          of the service directory.
+                          (Default: Same as your deploy_to)

 [master_service_dir]      Supervised directory where cappy-runit will link the
                           service directories to to start the service.
                           (Default: ~/services)